ykrods/indie-tracker/README.rst

 Indie Tracker
 ================

-Project management system for prototying or personal project on local server
+Portable project management system for prototying or personal project on local server

 Features
 ===========